 Coconut Grove is a unique enclave in Miami of boutiques, restaurants, and hotels that are far enough away from the hustle and bustle of downtown without putting travelers too far out of the way.

 Vizcaya Museum and Gardens

-    After breakfast, either take a walk on the pedestrian-only Ocean Drive for some iconic Miami people watching and art deco architecture or indulge in a more opulent Miami attraction – the Vizcaya Museum and Gardens which also features in this Florida bucket list.
+After breakfast, either take a walk on the pedestrian-only Ocean Drive for some iconic Miami people watching and art deco architecture or indulge in a more opulent Miami attraction – the Vizcaya Museum and Gardens at 3251 S Miami Ave.